 A Typical Schedule

 Independent auto shops such as Pacific Automotive can save significantly over the costs of dealership preventive maintenance while still keeping warranty intact.
 By your choice we can use factory or OEM parts, and we’re always up to date on factory information.
-Pacific employs ASE certified Master Mechanics and has been serving San Diego for over 20 years.
+Pac Auto employs ASE certified Master Mechanics and has been serving San Diego for more than 20 years.
 We’re here for all your auto service needs: an economical oil change with expert oversight, repairs, and on up to transmission rebuilds and engine overhauls.